Contributed by Tsvetkova Bebov and Partners, a member of Eversheds Sutherland.

 4.1.
 Regulatory regimes (Prospectus Regulation or similar) – equity and debt

-According to the New EU Prospectus Legislation, except where certain exemptions apply, a prospectus must be drafted, approved by the competent regulator, the FSC, and published, prior to the beginning of a public offer of securities in Bulgaria and/or the admission of securities to trading on a regulated market.
+According to the New EU Prospectus Legislation and the Bulgarian National Regime, except where certain exemptions apply, a prospectus must be drafted, approved by the competent regulator, the FSC, and published, prior to the beginning of a public offer of securities in Bulgaria and/or the admission of securities to trading on a regulated market.

 Special rules apply to prospectuses in relation to securities issued by REITs.
-In addition to the minimum content of the prospectus, as provided in the New EU Prospectus Legislation, the prospectus for REITs must contain information regarding the investment policy, investment restrictions and the characteristics of assets which may be acquired by the respective REIT, as well as data about the custodian bank, the servicing companies and the evaluators of the REIT and applicable management fees and fees for servicing companies.
+In addition to the minimum content of the prospectus, as provided in the New EU Prospectus Legislation and the Bulgarian National Regime, the prospectus for REITs must contain information regarding the investment policy, investment restrictions, and the characteristics of assets which may be acquired by the respective REIT, as well as data about the custodian bank, the services, which shall not be outsourced to third party (servicing) companies, information about such third party (servicing) companies, which shall be used, the evaluators of the REIT and applicable management fees and fees for servicing companies.

-In relation to debt instruments issuances, where a publication of prospectus is not mandatory (e.g., private offerings), the Bulgarian Commercial Act provides for a minimum content of the offering circular, which must include the most important information about the offered bonds and the terms and conditions for subscription, such as information on the size of the offered bonds, face value and issue value of the bonds, their maturity and repayment schedule, the interest payment structure, the collateral (if any) under the bonds, the terms and conditions for subscription of bonds, et cetera.
+In relation to debt instruments issuances, where a publication of a prospectus is not mandatory (e.g., so-called private offerings), the Bulgarian Commercial Act provides for a minimum content of the offering circular, which must include the most important information about the offered bonds and the terms and conditions for subscription, such as information on the size of the offered bonds, face value and issue value of the bonds, their maturity and repayment schedule, the interest payment structure, the collateral (if any) under the bonds, the terms and conditions for the subscription of bonds, etc.

 After the New EU Prospectus Legislation became applicable, the local market practice follows the new regime.
 Nonetheless, there are still certain local specifics, which need to be taken into consideration.

 Liability for the information included in the prospectus